saliormoon/Cookbook/recipes/Docker.md

-#How to run ArangoDB in Docker
+#How to run ArangoDB in a Docker container
 ##Problem

-How do you make ArangoDB run in Docker?
+How do you make ArangoDB run in a Docker container?

 ##Solution